 The Music Major

-Prerequisites for admission to the major are completion of MUSIC 2102 and 2104, at the latest by the end of the sophomore year (the freshman year is preferable), with an overall grade of B- or better in each course.
-In consultation with the Director of Undergraduate Studies, students are expected to have chosen an advisor from among the department faculty before acceptance into the major; admission to the major is decided by the faculty as a whole.
-Students majoring in music will then design their course of study with their advisor.
+Students in the College of Arts and Sciences usually declare their majors during their Sophomore Year.
+Prerequisites for admission to the major are completion of MUSIC 2101 – Theory, Materials and Techniques I and MUSIC 2201 – Introduction to Music Studies with a grade of B or better in both courses.
+In consultation with the Director of Undergraduate Studies, students must choose an advisor from among the department faculty before applying for admission to the major, which is decided by the faculty as a whole.
+Once admitted to the major, students design their program of study with their advisors.

 Music majors must complete the Core Curriculum plus at least two electives.
 The electives allow students to focus on diverse topics, such as composition, performance, jazz studies, Western art music, Asian music, vernacular musics, etc. Elective courses are generally numbered 3000-4000 and are 4 credits.
 A selection of 1000-2000 courses can be enhanced with additional content and an extra credit by combining the course with MUSIC 3901: students should consult the relevant instructor for information on this option’s availability and the extra work it entails.
 Students intending to pursue graduate study or professional work in music should consult with their advisors about taking further advanced courses in addition to the two required electives.